Chrissy Teigen Will Rule Over ‘Chrissy’s Court’ With Mom Pepper As Bailiff

 Pepper’s recipes and her tweaks to Teigen’s can be found in the cookbooks Cravings: Recipes For All The Foods You Want To Eat and Cravings: Hungry For More.
 One of her most popular is Thai Soy-Garlic Fried Ribs.
 Bon Appetit Magazine reprinted the recipe in 2018.

-Teigen explained her position on the series in a statement to Variety, which will be split into a series of 10-minutes episodes, with 10 episodes in total.
+Teigen explained her position on the series in a statement to Variety, which will be split into a series of 10-minute episodes with 10 episodes in total.

 my mom is the bailiff and I cannot wait for her to say “HEY YOU TALK TO THE JUDGE NOT EACH OTHER” and basically take selfies the entire time